 - Design your own sub – You choose the meat, cheese and other condiments; we build it

-- Blue & Gold Dining Meals are those which may be eaten in the main dining hall - Bossard Hall.
-B&G Dining is an "all you care to eat" facility where a Campus One Card (your ID card) meal scan allows you to eat as much as you want at each meal.
-You may scan for a breakfast combo in The Daily Grind.
-Food may not be taken out of the dining room (except for a piece of fruit or a couple of cookies or an ice cream treat).
+- Lakeland Dining Meals are those which may be used in the main dining hall - Bossard Hall.
+Lakeland Dining is an "all you care to eat" facility where a Campus Card meal scan allows you to eat as much as you want at each meal.
+Food may not be taken out of the dining room (except for Grab and Go meals).
+You may use these for a breakfast combo in The Daily Grind as well.
 In keeping with our Sustainability Program, we ask students to eat all they take so food is not wasted.

 - Muskie Money is the next component of the meal plans.
-It is an amount of money placed in a "debit account" for food purchases in the Muskie Mart, Muskie Grill, Daily Grind, and the Pub.
+It is an amount of money placed in a "debit account" for food purchases in the Muskie Mart, Muskie Grill, The Daily Grind, and The Pub.
 This debit money may be used at any time those locations are open.
-Use your Campus One Card to make Muskie Money purchases.
+You cannot add money to this account nor will unused money be refunded.

-- The "General Account" is a voluntary debit card program which may be used in all dining venues and in the Campus Shop (bookstore).
-Money left in your General Account may be refunded at any time at the Business Office, WAK, First Floor.
-Use your Campus One Card to make General Account purchases.
+- The "General Account" is a voluntary debit card program which may be used in all dining venues.
+Money left in your General Account may be refunded at any time in the Business Office, WAK, First Floor.

 - 50 Flex Meals